Worldbuilding tools

 Adding and editing an entry

-Click Add an entry (or the "+ Add" button on a section) and pick an entity template.
+Open the Entries card from the Hub (or Edit entries from the World Bible).
+Click Add an entry, give it a name, and pick a type.
+For a quick capture, name it and save.
+For the full form, choose Add with details and pick an entity template.
 The template decides which fields the entry carries, so a Character asks for Role and Allegiance while a Location asks for something else.

 Click an entry to edit it in place.
 You can change its name, fill in the template’s fields, add custom fields, and attach images.
 The first image you add becomes the entry’s portrait for cards, lists, and the published view.
 A References section shows which other entries point at this one, so you can see how connected a character is without leaving the form.
 Edits save as you go and broadcast to any other tab open on the same entry.